guagliardod/pandoc_doc/how_to_publish.md

 ## How to Publish to EPUB

 1. Follow [Navigating to Content Directory](Navigating to Content Directory) or skip if you have already done so.
-2. Copy the following command into your terminal.
+2. Type the following command from Figure 2 into your terminal.
    <figure>
    <img src="images/photo5.png" alt="An incomplete pandoc command">
-   <figcaption>Figure 1: An incomplete pandoc command to generate EPUB</figcaption>
+   <figcaption>Figure 2: An incomplete pandoc command to generate EPUB</figcaption>
    </figure>
 3. Replaced the two `XXX`s in the command with the name of the markdown follow.
 4. Press enter to convert the file.